lloydbayley/lloydbayley.github.io/_posts/2025-05-22-mac-customisations.md

 ---

 I thought I'd share some of my customisations that I do to my Macs to make life a little easier.
-You may not like/use them all, or even any of them, however, they may come in handy for some!
+You may not like/use them all or even any of them, however, they may come in handy for some!

 ## Tap To Click (Touchpad)